Sapd/HeadsetControl/README.md

 ## Usage

-Type `HeadsetControl -h` to get all available options.\
+Type `headsetcontrol -h` to get all available options.\
 (Don't forget to prefix it with `./` when the application resides in the current folder)

-`HeadsetControl -s 128` sets the sidetone to 128 (REAL loud).
+`headsetcontrol -s 128` sets the sidetone to 128 (REAL loud).
 You can silence it with `0`.
 I recommend a loudness of 16.

 Following options don't work on all devices yet:

-`HeadsetControl -b` check battery level.
+` -b` check battery level.
 Returns a value from 0 to 100 or loading.

-`HeadsetControl -n 0|1` sends a notification sound, made by the headset.
+`headsetcontrol -n 0|1` sends a notification sound, made by the headset.
 0 or 1 are currently supported as values.

-`HeadsetControl -l 0|1` switches LED off/on (off almost doubles battery lifetime!).
+`headsetcontrol -l 0|1` switches LED off/on (off almost doubles battery lifetime!).

 ## Notice